devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 type of `ll`
 6. the `long long` is the result type of the whole expression

 Note that at every step, Integer Conversion rules were applied.
+Also, an unsigned integer type is "bigger" than the corresponding signed type, see

-Specifically, an unsigned integer type is "bigger" than the corresponding signed type.
+#module rank.md on the *integer conversion rank*.

 ```C
 int i;